arvsr1988/node-js-webapp-starter/README.md

-# Express JS Starter app
+# Node JS starter web application

-Webapp based on Node/Express JS with a vanilla js frontend.
-Webpack is used for asset compilation
+A todo web application built.

+## Features incorporated
+* Client side routing and rendering using window.history.popState
+* Server side routing and rendering
+* Reuse of templates/views on client and server side
+* Creation of artifact that will append a hash to the javascript filename

+## Tech Stack
+* Node/Express JS
+* handlebars
+* Webpack
+* Gulp for bursting cache of javascript using file content hash (this should be replaced with webpack)

 ## For Development

-To start dev environment run
+To start the dev environment run

 `npm run start-dev`

 and go to http://localhost:5000/

-To watch javascript run

-`npm run watch`
+In dev mode, watch is enabled for both the client side and the server side.

 ## To create an artifact